MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/deploy-manage-report-windows-defender-antivirus.md

 You can deploy, manage, and report on Windows Defender Antivirus in a number of ways.

-The following table illustrates how each function can be managed or accessed.
-The topics in this section provide links or describe how to use each product:
-- To deploy or enable the Windows Defender Antivirus protection client on endpoints or servers
+As the Windows Defender AV client is installed as a core part of Windows 10, traditional deployment of a client to your endpoints does not apply.

+However, in most cases you will still need to enable the protection service on your endpoints with System Center Configuration Manager, Microsoft Intune, Azure Secrutiy Center, or Group Policy Objects, which is described in the following table.

+You'll also see additional links for:
-- To manage and report on Windows Defender Antivirus protection, including managing product and protection updates
+- Managing Windows Defender Antivirus protection, including managing product and protection updates
-- To report on Windows Defender Antivirus protection
+- Reporting on Windows Defender Antivirus protection

 > [!IMPORTANT]
 > In most cases, Windows 10 will disable Windows Defender Antivirus if it finds another antivirus product running and up-to-date.
 You must disable or uninstall third-party antivirus products before Windows Defender Antivirus will be functioning.
 If you re-enable or install third-part antivirus products, then Windows 10 will automatically disable Windows Defender Antivirus.